Here's a special topic for today because I feel like having a bit of fun... word clouds!

-What is and how do you make a word cloud?
-Well, there are a number of sites out there you can use to create a word cloud.
+What is a word cloud?
+Well, there are a number of sites out there you can use to create one.
 Just look up "word cloud" on Google and you'll find them.
 My favorite is Tagxedo because it's easy to create all kinds of pretty formats.
-What you do is submit either a big block of text from a document, or link in a website, and it'll create a design of words.
-The larger the word in the cloud design, the more often it's used in the text you submitted.
-Got it?
-Good.
+What you do is submit either a big block of text from a document or a link to a website, and it'll create a design with words.
+The larger the word in the picture, the more often it's used in the text you submitted.

-See you Wednesday, maybe for another College 101, maybe not.
-I appear to be running out of rules at last.
-So perhaps we will move on to a different topic there instead.
+I appear to be running out of rules for College 101 at last.
+So perhaps we will move on to a different topic on Wednesday.
 I've got a couple I could cover.